 Prepare Your Paperwork

 Unlike in Europe, we don’t have actual pet passports.
 What you’ll need instead is a valid health certificate from a USDA-certified vet showing your pet is in good condition to fly (you need this for any flight, regardless of whether it’s international or not, by the way).
 You’ll need copies of current rabies certificate, proof of microchipping and most importantly (your vet should properly fill out) the Annex international form (links to follow).
-It’s really important that the vet you use has this USDA-certification, otherwise you might run into problems getting your forms endorsed.
+It’s really important that the vet you use is USDA-certified, otherwise you’ll run into problems getting your forms endorsed.

 This paperwork should be completed and the examination done no sooner than 10 days before your travel.
 And don’t worry, it’s pretty standard, and most vets know exactly what you’re talking about.